Use the BlueXP platform REST APIs

 This header contains the Connector ID for API calls that require it.

-You can use curl or the programming language of your choice to issue the REST API.
+You can use curl or the programming language of your choice to issue a REST API call.
 There are also workflow examples available for the Cloud Volumes ONTAP API.
 See Cloud Volumes ONTAP workflow processes for more information.